tyler-c-smith04/blog/_posts/2023-12-05-golden-era.md

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/season_overall_records.png" alt="" style="width:600px;"/>

 The Astros regular season success has come at the expense of many.
 The only teams that have winning records in this seven year span against the Astros are the Dodgers, Brewers, Padres, and Reds.
-Each of these teams are from the National League so the Astros do not play them each season.
+Each of these teams are from the National League so the Astros do not play them each season, leading to smaller sample sizes than American League divisions.
 Among all opponents in the American League, the Astros have a winning percentage of .500 or better.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/houston_astros_win_loss_record.png" alt="" style="width:600px;"/>